 Summary

-This paper presents four preregistered randomized experiments testing whether brief (3–5 round) dialogues with large language models can shift voter attitudes in high-stakes electoral contexts: the 2024 US presidential election, the 2024 Massachusetts psychedelics ballot measure, the 2025 Canadian federal election, and the 2025 Polish presidential election.
-Across all four settings, human–AI conversations produced meaningful shifts in candidate preference and voting intentions that substantially exceeded effect sizes typically reported for political advertising, with roughly a third of the effect persisting more than a month later.
-Mechanistically, the authors find that persuasion operates primarily through the “central route” — relevant facts and evidence — rather than personalization or sophisticated psychological manipulation.
-They also document a systematic asymmetry: LLMs advocating for right-leaning candidates produced more inaccurate claims than those advocating for left-leaning candidates, though inaccuracy did not predict greater persuasiveness.
+This paper reports four preregistered randomized survey experiments testing whether brief conversations with large language models can shift real voter attitudes across high-salience electoral contexts: the 2024 US presidential election, the 2025 Canadian federal election, the 2025 Polish presidential election, and a 2024 Massachusetts ballot measure on legalizing psychedelics.
+Across all four settings, short (3–5 round) human–AI dialogues produced meaningful, sometimes large, shifts in candidate preference, voting intention, and ballot-measure support — with effect sizes substantially exceeding those typically reported for traditional political advertising.
+Crucially, the authors trace this persuasion primarily to the central route (relevant facts and evidence) rather than sophisticated psychological manipulation or personalization, while documenting a systematic asymmetry: AI advocating for right-leaning candidates consistently made more inaccurate claims than AI advocating for left-leaning candidates.
+The work positions itself between alarmist and dismissive framings of generative AI’s electoral threat, offering direct causal evidence.

 Key Contributions

-• First large-scale, cross-national experimental evidence that human–AI dialogues shift attitudes in high-salience national elections, not only low-stakes issues.
+- First large-scale, cross-national experimental evidence that human–AI dialogues substantively shift attitudes in high-salience national elections, not just low-stakes issues.

-• Benchmarking of AI dialogue persuasion against canonical advertising and canvassing effect sizes, with evidence of >1-month persistence.
+- Benchmarks AI dialogue persuasion against canonical advertising and canvassing effect sizes.

 Methods